yoctoproject/poky/documentation/bsp-guide/bsp.rst

 In addition to BSP layers, the ``meta-yocto-bsp`` layer is part of the shipped ``poky`` repository.
-The ``meta-yocto-bsp`` layer maintains several "reference" BSPs including the ARM-based Beaglebone, MIPS-based EdgeRouter, and generic versions of both 32-bit and 64-bit IA machines.
+The ``meta-yocto-bsp`` layer maintains several "reference" BSPs including the ARM-based Beaglebone and generic versions of both 32-bit and 64-bit IA machines.

 For information on typical BSP development workflow, see the :ref:`bsp-guide/bsp:developing a board support package (bsp)`